aliorouji/unity3d-store-bazaar/README.md

 ```

 This is not mandatory, your game will work without this, but we do recommend it because it enhances performance.
 The
-idea here is to preemptively start the in-app billing setup process with Google's (or Amazon's) servers.
+idea here is to preemptively start the in-app billing setup process with Bazaar, Google's (or Amazon's) servers.

 In many games the user has to navigate into the in-game store, or start a game session in order to reach the point of
 making purchases.
 You want the user experience to be fast and smooth and prevent any lag that could be caused by network